manjuprasadshettyn/actian_katas_2023/README.md

 Proposed

 **Context**
-For heavy compute analytics tasks or non-time sensitive updates on the system batch jobs are an ideal choice.
-It can run in isolation from the regular transactions.
-It can also be completely decoupled from the transaction systems and bring in the relevant data whenever required.
+For heavy compute analytics tasks and non-time-sensitive updates on the system, batch jobs are an ideal choice.
+It can run in isolation from the regular transactions while being completely decoupled from the transaction systems and bring in the relevant data/actions whenever required.

 **Decision**
-We will use a series of batch processing for  non time-sensitive process and Heavy computing tasks  in Road Warrior
+We will use a series of batch processing for non-time-sensitive processes and Heavy computing tasks in Road Warrior.

 **Consequences**
 Positive: